Coffee and weight loss, does caffeine hinder or help!

 To maximize your ability to stabilize your percentage of body fat at a healthful level, sleep all night long in the dark every night.
 Permanently eliminate anything in your life that interferes with your doing that.

 Insofar as caffeine interferes at all with your ability to go to sleep in the dark when the sun goes down and to sleep all night, it is counter-productive to good health.
 The same goes for everything else that interferes with your sleep; during the dark stop using electric lights, radios, television, phones, automobiles, and so on.
-Avoid shift work if you are able to.
+Avoid shift work if you can.

 On the other hand, this is good news: by returning to a more natural way of living, you can be healthier as well as enjoy the benefits of civilization that were also unknown to our ancestors!

 Our ancestors did not need to worry about weight loss.
 They were fitter, leaner, stronger, and healthier than we are.
 (Yes, their lives were often shorter but only because they lived in more physically dangerous conditions.)
 Not many of us would have been a match for them.
-They had no need of weight loss diets.
+They did not need weight loss diets.
+They were not overweight or obese.

 Neither did they drink coffee.